-Unfortunately, overfeeding is unhealthy – and not just for our pets.
-In addition to experiencing weight-related health problems, obese dogs and cats have heavier “carbon pawprints” as a result of their increased consumption.
+Unfortunately, not only is overfeeding unhealthy for our pets, but it’s not great for the planet either.
+In addition to experiencing weight-related health problems, obese dogs and cats contribute to climate change by having larger “carbon pawprints” as a result of their increased consumption.

 Not only are pet obesity and climate change connected, they’re both growing in scale and severity.
-According to a survey by the Association for Pet Obesity Prevention, 60% of cats and 58% of dogs in the United States are overweight or obese.
-Globally, 2020 was the second hottest year on record, with every month except December ranking in the top four warmest, according to the 2020 Global Climate Report.
+According to a 2019 report by the PDMA, vets believe 51% of dogs in the UK are overweight or obese.
+Globally, June 2023 was the warmest June on record according to the 2023 Global Climate Report.

 To better understand the connection between your pet and the planet, it helps to understand the carbon cost of pet food.

 If your pet is looking a little “fluffier” these days, you’re not alone.
-Pet obesity is on the rise, and those extra pounds come with serious consequences.
+Pet obesity is on the rise, and those extra pounds come with bigger pet carbon footprints.

-"Obesity is a huge epidemic in our four-legged friends," says Dr. Lauren Jones, a veterinarian in the Philadelphia area.
+"Obesity is a huge epidemic in our four-legged friends," says Dr. Lauren Jones, a veterinarian based in the US.
 "As with people, obesity can lead to diabetes, heart disease, or the exacerbation of underlying arthritis.”